VaeterchenFrost/angular/aio/content/guide/router-tutorial-toh.md

 As a side-effect, `SelectivePreloadingStrategyService` logs the `path` of a selected route in its public `preloadedModules` array.

-Shortly, you'll extend the `AdminDashboardComponent` to inject this service and display its `preloadedModules` array.
+Shortly, you will extend the `AdminDashboardComponent` to inject this service and display its `preloadedModules` array.

 But first, make a few changes to the `AppRoutingModule`.